Top grains traders face tough choice: Partner, merge or wait for bad weather

 Without deals, the industry is left waiting for a drought that could tighten supplies.
 But as CHS Inc's new CEO Jay Debertin said on Monday, "the weather cycles are out of our control."

+(This story refiles to fix spelling of name to Jay, not Ray, in final paragraph.)

-Additional reporting by Rod Nickel in Winnipeg, Karl Plume in Chicago, Hugh Bronstein in Buenos Aires, Gus Trompiz in Paris and Diane Bartz in Washington
+Additional reporting by Rod Nickel in Winnipeg, Karl Plume in Chicago, Hugh Bronstein in Buenos Aires, Gus Trompiz in Paris and Diane Bartz in Washington; Editing by P.J.
+Huffstutter and Lisa Shumaker